Geotab/mobile-sdk-android/README.md

     }
 }
 ```
 check [this](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-token) to create a personal access token, from the user account.
+Select the `read:packages` option when selecting your token's scope.

 Add the Geotab Mobile SDK library under the dependencies, to the application's build gradle.
 ``` Groovy